netAction/morseSynth/README.md

 * Add some *QRM noise* and fading of frequency and volume while playback using a loop and a random generator while playback.

-* Emulate a *PileUp* by starting multiple morseSynth instances at once.
+* Emulate a *PileUp* by starting multiple morseSynth instances at once. *Caution!* To prevent overmodulation, the sum of the volumes should not exceed 1.